-- Acting as first responders to any incidents; they will assess an ill or injured person and provide immediate and appropriate first aid treatment. - Requesting the defibrillator, where they have been trained, and performing CPR during major illnesses and injuries, where necessary. - Defibrillator trained staff are: Jane Bennet, Richard Liggitt, Jo Campbell, Emma Downes and Jo Knight; Abby Baker, Carla Mole, Sarah Kirk, Jemma Mole, Abby Davies (Russell House).
+- Acting as first responders to any incidents; they will assess an ill or injured person and provide immediate and appropriate first aid treatment. - Requesting the defibrillator, where they have been trained, and performing CPR during major illnesses and injuries, where necessary. - Defibrillator trained staff are Lotte Tvede, Richard Liggitt, Jo Campbell, Emma Downes and from Russell House- Carla Mole, Jemma Mole, Abby Davis.
 All staff completing 3-day first aid training are defibrillator trained. - Liaising with the school nurse where necessary. - Ensuring medical help is summoned when appropriate, e.g., ambulance. - Liaising with the Headteacher/SLT regarding sending pupils home to recover following first aid treatment, where necessary. - Informing the pupil's parents of illness or injury as soon as possible.
-Emergency contact details are found on ScholarPack. - Recording first aid treatment on the same day, as soon as reasonably practicable, on either Medgate or ScholarPack Ancillary, with a telephone call home, if this has not been done by the class team. - Ensuring parents/carers are informed of head bumps, minor or major, via a telephone call as soon as reasonably possible.
-Parents/carers must be provided information in writing regarding guidance on symptoms that may arise from a head bump and action to take if symptoms develop. - Ensuring first aid training is kept up to date by liaising with the Office Manager.
+Emergency contact details are found on Bromcom. - Recording first aid treatment on the same day, as soon as reasonably practicable, on Bromcom, with a telephone call home, if this has not been done by the class team.
+If a GP or hospital visit is required, this is recorded on Cority - Ensuring parents/carers are informed of head bumps, minor or major, via a telephone call as soon as reasonably possible.
+Parents/carers must be provided information in writing regarding guidance on symptoms that may arise from a head bump and action to take if symptoms develop.